jordaninthewind/brightness-ui/README.md

 #### Using the Interface

 A toggle switch allows a user to toggle a light off/on.
 The slider adjusts the brightness value and displays the current value in percentage.

+#### External Dependencies

+The frontend corresponds to a GraphQL that must be running in order to have a response and function correctly.
+It is currently set to BASE_URL as 'localhost:4000' in src/actions.